-The next major challenge with the implementation of the Dodd Frank Act is the, “Bank Derivatives Subsidiaries.”
+That being said, the next major challenge with the implementation of the Dodd Frank Act is the, “Bank Derivatives Subsidiaries.”
 This is intended to eliminate, “too big to fail.”
 The financial industry is having a hard time coming to grips with the notion that it may have to separate its trading and banking operations.
 Dodd-Frank got this right.
 Investment firms should be investment firms and banks should be banks.
 It’s one thing for a bank to loan out excess deposits.
 It’s quite a different matter when the bank is using your excess deposits to trade European debt markets, crude oil or any other trade the bank would like to initiate with your funds.
 Just a few years post crisis and the banks already want us to allow access to taxpayer funds to cover their losses.
 Trading becomes a pretty easy game when the taxpayer money is there to cover the losers.

 These are the two primary points of contention with several others falling under the umbrella of the previous two paragraphs like, “Business Risk Mitigation and Price Stabilization Act.”
 This is a margin act.
 When a product is hedged, there is still risk for the financial institution.
 Therefore, the Dodd-Frank stipulation that the financial entity engaged in the hedge transaction should keep sufficient margin on hand to cover market movement.
 This splits the previous points if the trading entities are spun off from the banking sector as well as creating a trading entity that can be monitored while assuring client funds in the banking side of the business remain safe.